BlaqueDevs/se-assignment-day-4-software-project-management-Dearbeey/README.md

 Improved communication-the charts help communicate the status of the project to team and stakeholders.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Financial literacy-The dashboard could include educational resources and insights to improve financial literacy to the target audience.
+Transparency and ethical spending- Many individuals are becoming more conscious of the ethical implications of their financial decisions.The project could make it easier for users to see the ethical side of their purchases and investments.
+Sustainability and Environmental impact- Encouraging Green Investments by helping users invest in eco-friendly, sustainable funds or direct investments, making it easier for them to align their financial decisions with sustainability goals.
+Personal finance management-Many individuals struggle with tracking their income, expenses, and managing their budget.
+The dashboard would help users monitor and control their financial situation in real time.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?